DevFalkon/NTUGuessr/README.md

 3. Backend (FastAPI) URL (optional, can be manually added later)

-The script will create `.env` or `.env.local` files in the appropriate subdirectories:
+The script will create `.env` files in the appropriate subdirectories:

 - Frontend/.env

 - Backend/.env

-- Admin_panel/.env.local

 After the script completes, you can start each component as usual.